 BMW has managed to steal its own thunder.
-The return of the ‘ti’ badge after a two-and-a-bit decade absence is a big story, and although the car that brings about this comeback - the 128ti - is only just being revealed, we know pretty much everything about it.
+The return of the ‘ti’ badge after a two-decade absence is a big story, and although the car that brings about this comeback - the 128ti - is only just being revealed, we know pretty much everything about it.

 We learned most of the key details from a press release sent out a few weeks ago, and our colleagues at Auto Express have already driven a 128ti prototype.
 This is our first chance to see the car sans camouflage, though, and we now know how much it costs: £32,995.

 This means the ‘Turismo Internazionale’ undercuts the VW Golf GTI - its main rival - by £465.
 That jumps to £2000 if you’re comparing to a Golf GTI with a DSG ‘box, which we probably should do since the 128ti has an automatic gearbox as standard.
 You’re forced to have a slushbox whether you like it or not, though - there’s no manual option.

 The 128ti is also well over £4000 cheaper than the oddly dull M135i, and - as the all-wheel drive system has been ditched - 80kg lighter.
 It uses the same 2.0-litre inline-four ‘B48’ engine, but in a lower state of tune - it produces 261bhp and 295lb ft of torque, down from 302bhp and 332lb ft of torque.

 All of that makes its way to the front wheels via a Torsen mechanical limited-slip differential.
 Hook it up well enough off the line, and 0-62mph is possible in 6.1 seconds, while the top speed is the usual 155mph electronically-limited deal.